As amended July 11, 2021

-The tennis courts may be reserved in one-hour units per member up to one week in advance.
+The tennis courts may be reserved in one and a half hour units per member up to one week in advance.
 Tennis courts are reserved using an online web based service.
 The reservation system is linked through the club website on the Tennis page.
-If no reservation has been made for a tennis court, a member may check-in, as provided in section – Check-in below, and use the unreserved court.
+If no reservation has been made for a tennis court, a member may check-in, as provided in Section 8 Check-in below, and use the unreserved court.

 5. Reservations – Maximum Number

-A member may have no more than three reservations per week during prime time (Saturdays, Sundays, holidays, and after 5 pm on weekdays).
+A member may have no more than three reservations.

 6. Reservations – Cancellation